 Lecture Three, Voice and POV

-Maybe you can’t carry a tune in a bucket, but that doesn’t mean you can’t have a fantastic voice.
-Learn tricks and tips for honing your YA voice, and figure out what POV you should be using for your novel.
+Maybe you can’t carry a tune in a bucket, but that doesn’t mean you don’t have a fantastic writing voice.
+Learn tricks and tips for honing your craft and figure out what from which POV you should be writing your novel.

 Katniss Everdeen, Jenna Fox.
 Mia Thermopolis.
 YA novels have characters that stick with you for days, weeks, and months.
-But nothing’s worse than a sixteen year old character that acts like she’s sixty—or six.
-Figure out how to create an authentic teen character with dimension!
+But nothing’s worse than a sixteen-year-old character that acts like she’s sixty—or six.
+We’ll show you how to create an authentic teen character with dimension!

 Lecture Five, Revision